- 1. Know your deer permit area

 - Deer must be registered before sampling.

-- Hunters will need their Public Land Survey (PLS) number at staffed and self-service sampling stations so the township, range and section of your harvest can be recorded.
-Zoom completely in to your harvest location on recreation compass and click.
+- Hunters will need their Public Land Survey (PLS) number or GPS coordinates in latitude and longitude at staffed and self-service sampling stations so the township, range and section of your harvest can be recorded.
+For the PLS number, zoom completely in to your harvest location on recreation compass and click.
 Write down the PLS number that appears in the popup box.

 - 5. Buy your license